dpaquette/BugTracker.NET/Blog x - JavaScript.md

 ###Breaking up JavaScript

 EditBug.js is over 400 lines long.
 While I don't have a particular limit in mind before a class becomes unmaintainable the nature of the code in this file gives me pause.
 The function are small but they are also largely unrelated.
-The past majority of the functions don't call into other function which makes me think that the internal coupling in the class is low and so the class is not cohesive.
+The vast majority of the functions don't call into other function which makes me think that the internal coupling in the class is low and so the class is not cohesive.
 Cohesion is important as it makes replacing the functionality in the future much easier.
 We can be confident that changes to a class that does nothing but handle e-mail address verification is not likely to change how web URLs are routed.

 Digging into the class we find that there are a few different responsibilities in the class